 Coordinates: 25.71896620673477, -77.81999522970831

-The Bahamas isn’t all just clear blue water and sandy beaches–underneath the waves lies a surprising collection of plane wrecks, each with its own story.
-These wrecks are a big draw for divers and snorkelers because they’re easy to reach and teeming with colorful fish.
+The Bahamas is known for its clear water and beaches, but below the surface lies a collection of plane wrecks, each with its own history.
+These wrecks are easy to reach and attract divers and snorkelers because of the marine life that now surrounds them.

 Coordinates: 552.47962028384223, 62.18579069718502

-As usual, the explanation is much simpler.
-This giant star, located near a lake close to the city of Lisakovsk, is actually the remains of an unfinished Soviet-era park.
-In fact, back when Kazakhstan was still part of the Soviet Union, stars were used on buildings, flags, and even monuments.
+The true explanation is straightforward.
+The star is the remains of an unfinished Soviet-era park.
+During the time when Kazakhstan was part of the Soviet Union, stars were common symbols used in architecture, flags, and monuments.

 Coordinates: 40.2525° N, 58.4395° E

-The Darvaza gas crater, also known as the “Gates of Hell,” looks like a giant hole spewing flames in the middle of Turkmenistan’s vast Karakum Desert.
+The Darvaza gas crater, often called the “Gates of Hell,” is a large, burning hole located in the Karakum Desert of Turkmenistan.

-Turkmenistan’s government has considered putting out the fire due to environmental concerns and the waste of valuable natural gas.
-However, these plans haven’t gone through, and the Gates of Hell continue to burn brightly.
+The government of Turkmenistan has discussed extinguishing the fire due to environmental concerns and the loss of natural gas.
+So far, no action has been taken, and the Gates of Hell remain active.

 Coordinates: 48.700568° N, 6.189389° E

-A strange sight on Google Maps has Nancy, France buzzing.
-A chilling figure spotted on a balcony has sparked online theories about ghosts and aliens.
+In Nancy, France, a strange image captured on Google Maps has drawn attention.
+A blurry figure seen standing on a balcony has sparked online theories about ghosts and aliens.

-The blurry image, nicknamed “Ghost on the Balcony,” shows a tall humanoid figure with glowing eyes.
-Wild ideas flew online, as they often do, with some convinced it was a supernatural entity.
-As always, a more likely explanation emerged, positing that the figure was probably just a tiki statue, its unusual shape distorted by the camera angle.
+The image, known as the “Ghost on the Balcony,” shows a tall figure with what appears to be glowing eyes.
+Some people speculated that it was a supernatural being.
+A more grounded explanation suggested that it was likely a tiki statue, with its shape distorted by the camera angle.

 Coordinates: 19.22° S, 159.93° E

-For over 100 years, maps showed a small strip of land called Sandy Island in the Coral Sea, its existence confirmed by eyewitness reports.
-However, as it later turned out, Sandy Island was what’s called “a phantom island”, a place that never really existed.
+For more than 100 years, maps showed a place called Sandy Island in the Coral Sea.
+Its existence was supported by early eyewitness reports, but in reality, Sandy Island never existed.

 Coordinates: 35.7040744° N, 139.5577317° E